Omaha Orthopedic Injury Attorney

 With an experienced Omaha personal injury lawyer negotiating the terms of a settlement, insurance companies know better.
 We will calculate the maximum compensation possible, and then fight them on our terms – taking your case to court if necessary.

 Bottlinger Law L.L.C. is an Omaha-based boutique law firm that specializes in defending the rights of real people.
 Our founder, Jason P. Bottlinger, started his legal career defending insurance companies but rapidly found that his true calling was to protect the rights of the injured.
 With intimate knowledge of both sides of the insurance and personal injury litigation process, we can settle most cases out of court – but we can take your case to trial if needed.
-Call us today at (402) 505-8234 to schedule a free consultation.
+Call an Omaha orthopedic injury attorney today at (402) 505-8234 to schedule a free consultation.

 - The Long-Term Damage of Facial Fractures